12VAC5-31-910. Criminal or enforcement history.

 c.
 Any other crime involving sexual misconduct.

 3. Is currently under any disciplinary or enforcement action from another state EMS office or other recognized state or national healthcare provider licensing or certifying body.
-Personnel subject to these disciplinary or enforcement actions may be eligible for certification provided there have been no further disciplinary or enforcement actions for five years prior to application for certification in Virginia.
+Personnel subject to these disciplinary or enforcement actions may be eligible for affiliation or certification provided there have been no further disciplinary or enforcement actions for five years prior to application for certification in Virginia.

 C. Permitted vehicle operations.
 Agencies are responsible for the monitoring of compliance with all driving criteria set forth in these regulations.